 When you have a recipe that calls for lemon juice, do not throw away that lemon peel.
 Instead, add it to the dishwasher with those dirty dishes.
 The citric acid in the fruit naturally cleans the dishwasher, helping to dissolve scum and built-up soap residue.
 It will also help disinfect and will leave a fresh clean scent.

 You could put the lemon on the top shelf or in the cutlery compartment provided it is away for the heating element.
 In fact, any citrus fruit will work.
 Oranges, Limes or Grapefruit all contain the citric acid that cleans so effectively.
-A word of caution though, excessive use of citric acid could tarnish your silverware or aluminum or erode patterns on your dishes.
+A word of caution though, excessive use of citric acid could tarnish your silverware or aluminum and erode patterns on your dishes.

 Baking Soda – For Deodorization

 Sprinkle Baking Soda inside your washing machine when cold, and run through a wash cycle.
 Baking Soda Deodorizes.
 Alternatively, wait until after one wash cycle and after the dishwasher has cooled and sprinkle some in the bottom of the dishwasher and run a second hot wash cycle.

 White Vinegar – Can also do the Trick

 Pour some into the dishwasher during the rinse phase.
 Or leave a cup full of vinegar on the top shelf and run an empty cycle (albeit the vinegar cup), on a hot setting.

 Often these household items that remove odours act as cleaning agents too, dissolving the build-up of mucky residue.
 A two-pronged approach is best.
 Deodorize yet remove the culprits that are causing the odours in the first place.